yogeshwaran01/web-series-quotes/README.md

 There are four method to Generate Quotes

-- Generating Quotes with in build images
+- Generating Quotes with in-build images
 - Generating Quotes with in your own images
 - Generating Quotes with blank colored Backgroud
 - Generating Quaotes of your own quote and own image

-### Generating Quotes with in build images
+### Generating Quotes with in-build images

 Presently there is four images are in build
 | **Name of images** |